 We also want to reassure you that we have a robust business contingency plan in place, and we have adapted our working practices so that we can operate fully, with some of our team currently working from home.
 You can reach us on our main number, 020 7399 7670, or by calling our cruise consultants on their direct lines, and you can email us at firstname.lastname@example.org.

-On 4th April 2020 the FCO advised against all but essential foreign travel.
+On 4th April 2020 the FCDO advised against all but essential foreign travel.
 From 4th July 2020, some countries and territories will be exempt from this advice.
-The situation continues to evolve, and travel advice is subject to change without notice - please visit the FCO website for the latest guidance.
+The situation continues to evolve, and travel advice is subject to change without notice - please visit the FCDO website for the latest guidance.

 Quarantine & 'Travel Corridors'